 Statutory Free School Meals (Pupil Premium)

-To check your entitlement, please call the Area Education Office direct on 01524 581207, who will in turn process any claim and notify the school office.
+To check your entitlement, please call the Area Education Office direct on 01524 581207or apply online here.
+You claim will be processed and the school office will be notified.
 Please still register for Pupil Premium even if your child does not have school meals.

 Universal Free School Meals

 Free school meals are currently available to all infant children.
 Please still register for Pupil Premium if you think you are entitled.